kammitama5/kammitama5.github.io/_posts/2018-1-29-Monday-January-29th.md

   My Jupyter wasn't exporting to .pdf, so that kind of sucked.
   So I had to do an html to pdf McGyver-y thingy.
 I'll try it again later, but in the meantime, submitted what I had.
+  *update* Complete!
+I was successful, and Project 1 passed!
+  On to Project 2!

 ## Also
 - I'm tasked with doing some exercises sent to me via a draft